DamDoh/local_damdoh/docs/damdoh_architecture.md

 ## 1. Core Microservices

-The platform will be built on a microservices architecture to ensure scalability, maintainability, and independent deployment of functionalities.
+The platform is built on a microservices architecture to ensure scalability, maintainability, and independent deployment of functionalities.
+These services are implemented as Firebase Cloud Functions, providing a serverless and auto-scaling backend.

 ### 1. User Management Service
-*   **Role:** Manages all user-related functionalities, including registration, authentication (handling diverse methods), user profiles for all 21 stakeholder types, role-based access control (RBAC), and permission management.
+*   **Role:** Manages all user-related functionalities, including registration, authentication (handling diverse methods), user profiles for all stakeholder types, and role-based access control (RBAC).
 *   **Interaction:** Interacts with almost all other services to verify user identity and authorization.

 ### 2. Farm & Agricultural Asset Service